Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch

 Many industrial processes, such as waste water treatment, oil drilling or mixing pastes require the manipulation of liquids containing a high solid fraction in particles \cite{Blanco:2019, Feys:2008}.
-Unfortunately, the flow of dense suspensions is particularly complex: one of the its most striking features is shear thickening, where the viscosity can increase by more than one order of magnitude with the shear stress \cite{Barnes:1989,Brown:2014,Lootens:2003,Fall:2008,Guy:2015,Wagner:2009,Brown:2010}.
-In the most extremes case, the material undergoes a liquid-solid transition.
-It is sometimes detrimental, causing pipe clogging or the breaking of blades in mixing systems \cite{Ovarlez:2020}; but it can also be used to engineer smart fluids with a tunable rheology \cite{Ness:2018, Niu:2020} or able to resist impacts \cite{Mahfuz:2009, Majumdar:2014, deGoede:2019}.
+However, the flows of dense suspensions are particularly complex.
+One of their most striking features is shear thickening, where the viscosity can increase by more than one order of magnitude with the shear stress \cite{Barnes:1989,Brown:2014,Lootens:2003,Fall:2008,Guy:2015,Wagner:2009,Brown:2010}.
+For the densest suspensions, the material undergoes a liquid-solid transition: it is sometimes detrimental, causing pipe clogging or the breaking of blades in mixing systems \cite{Ovarlez:2020}.
+But it can also be conveniently used to engineer smart fluids \cite{gurgen2017shear, Ness:2018, Niu:2020, zarei2020application}, shock absorber for batteries \cite{liu2019shear}, damping devices \cite{zhang2008rheology} or body armors \cite{Mahfuz:2009, Majumdar:2014, xu2017stabbing, deGoede:2019}.

-Understanding the mechanism at the origin of shear-thickening is thus essential.
+In this context, and in particular to propose new formulations~\cite{jiang2014study, gurgen2017shear, Hsu:2021}, a good understanding of the microscopic mechanisms at the origin of shear thickening is essential.
 In this field, the work of Wyart and Cates \cite{Wyart:2014, Mari:2014, Lin:2015, Royer:2016, Clavaud:2017} is central.
-Shear-thickening is explained by the presence of short-ranged \textit{repulsive} forces between the particles.
+Shear thickening is explained by the presence of a short-ranged \textit{repulsive} force between the particles.
 When the normal force exceeds the repulsive force \cite{Comtet:2017}, the particles switch from lubricated to frictional contacts, which leads to an increase of the viscosity.
-This framework explains many aspects of the average shear-thickening flow of a large number of shear-thickening fluids \cite{Guy:2015, Royer:2016, Lin:2015, Comtet:2017, Clavaud:2017}, even if it does not explain all details of the transition, in particular fluctuations \cite{Hermes:2016, Rathee:2022, Saint-Michel:2018, Ovarlez:2020, Richards:2019} and flow heterogeneities \cite{Boersma:1991, Lootens:2003, Pan:2015, Bossis:2017, Rathee:2017, Saint-Michel:2018, Ovarlez:2020, Rathee:2020} in the discontinuous shear-thickening regime.

-Interestingly, the most emblematic shear-thickening fluid -- a suspension of cornstarch particles-- does not really fit within this framework, despite being regularly used in experiments designed to study the shear-thickening process \cite{Fall:2008, Hermes:2016, Ovarlez:2020, Boyer:2016, Saint-Michel:2018, Richards:2019, Darbois:2020, Niu:2020}.
-Indeed, there is no clear repulsion (or attraction) between two particles that are initially separated \cite{Comtet:2017, Galvez:2017}.
-However, after a forced contact, a strong microscopic \textit{adhesion} (associated with a hysteresis in the force profile between two particles) is measured \cite{Galvez:2017}.